A Guide to LEDs

 LEDs have developed significantly since their inception and now offer a lot of advantages over other types of lighting.
 LED lights can easily rival the traditional halogen light or the CFL energy-saving light offering a eco-friendly, energy efficient and now affordable alternative to other types of lighting.
 The price of semiconductor material has decreased significantly since the turn of the century meaning that LEDs could become our primary lighting technology.
 Indeed it has been estimated that by 2015 we will be ready to turn to the LED bulb as the go-to lighting fixture in domestic and commercial environments.
 In a few years' time you're likely to see our friend the LED in a lot more places.

 To upgrade the lighting in your home or commercial space to LEDs, check out our extensive range here or call 0113 8876270.
-You can find out more about the evolution of LEDs by reading our article A Look Back at the History of LEDs
+You can find out more about the evolution of LEDs by reading our advice section A Look Back at the History of LEDs